 - Drilling and Blasting It is envisaged that a major proportion of the proposed extraction materials would require drilling and blasting due to the relative strength and competency of the metasedimentary rocks.
+It is proposed that a lightweight crawler mounted blast hole rig is employed together with an attendant compressor.
 Safe operation, transportation and storage of the explosives would need to be considered in detail.
 The Contractor may also wish to re-evaluate any alternatives to the requirement for blasting on the basis of the available rock quality data. - Initial Stripping and Preparation As the borrow pits have been previously used, initial access routes to them are already in place.
-At BP1 the road will require a minimal element of upgrading but should still remain in a useable condition.
-The road to BP2 has been partly restored and will require additional upgrading.
+These may require a minimal element of upgrading but should still remain in a useable condition.
 Following access into each of the borrow pits the overburden / unsuitable material will need to be excavated prior to any extraction.
 It is anticipated that the removal of these soils would consist of a series of excavators and dump trucks to transport the material to a suitable stockpile area.
-BP2 would provide the most space to store excavated materials.
-It is anticipated that an area of approximately 10,000m2 - 20,000m2 would be required to store the restoration materials.
+Borrow pit BP2 would provide the most space to store excavated materials.
+It is anticipated that an area of approximately 10,000 m3 20,000 m3 would be required to store the restoration materials.

 - In addition the area of the plant site and the materials storage area would require to be stripped of the superficial material including any soil which lies above bedrock.
 This material would need to be carefully lifted and placed in storage mounds within the appropriate storage area. - Crushing and Screening The primary component of this operation would consist of a mobile crushing and screening system.
 Modern mobile crushing plants are available in a number of different formats and are usually available complete with screening capability.
-The contractor would need to provide a plant setup that meets the project requirements in terms of the ability to process the raw material, the quantities of the material required and the quality and size gradings of the product. - Drainage It is likely that a drainage and surface water management system would be required in order to control surface water run-off.
+The contractor would need to provide a plant setup that meets the project requirements in terms of the ability to process the raw material, the quantities of the material required and the quality and size gradings of the product. - It is also envisaged that a rubber tyred front end loader would also be required in order to serve the crushing and stockpiling operation, as well as to produce loadout facilities for the truck and shovel based roadmaking operation. - Drainage It is likely that a drainage and surface water management system would be required in order to control surface water run-off.
 Due to the relatively small size of any proposed excavation together with the associated plant site it is thought that the system would comprise of a peripheral cut-off ditch together with minor attenuation features or soakaways.
+Farm scale trenching or ditching plant together with hydraulic breaker capability is thought likely to be most appropriate to this task.